 Own Your Experience

-When you choose growth, others may not follow immediately, and that is OKAY.
+When you choose growth, others may not follow immediately, and that is OK.
 You are not responsible for being anyone’s role model.

 Suggested playlist

-What we speak is directly connected to what and how we think.
-As we come of age, take on careers, get married, have children and pave our own paths, the voices of our mothers, aunts, grandmothers and teachers often live on within us.
+In essence, it is a fact that what we speak is in direct correlation to what and how we think.
+As we come of age – we take on a career, get married, have children and pave our own way, but the voices of our Mothers, Aunts, Grandmothers and Teachers live on in us.

-That is why it is so important to recognize when negative self-talk starts to seep in and take hold.
-This is not just self-improvement.
-It is generational healing.
+That’s why it’s so important to recognize when unhealthy self-talk starts to seep in and get the best of you.
+Remember this isn’t just self-improvement, it’s generational healing.